The Last Battle: Plot

-In the western regions of Narnia, the clever and greedy ape Shift persuades the naive donkey Puzzle to wear a lion's skin (an echo from Aesop's story of The Ass in the Lion's Skin) and introduces him to the other Narnians as the Great Lion Aslan.
+In the western regions of Narnia, the clever and greedy ape Shift persuades the naive donkey Puzzle to wear a lion's skin (an echo from Aesop's story of "The Ass in the Lion's Skin") and introduces him to the other Narnians as the Great Lion Aslan.
 Shift, posing as Aslan's spokesman, uses Aslan's name to persuade the Narnians to cut down the trees for lumber.
-Shift pockets the profits and garners support from the Calormenes – led by Rishda Tarkaan – by claiming that Aslan is another name for Tash, a bloodthirsty deity worshipped by the Calormenes.
+Shift pockets the profits and garners support from the Calormenes led by Rishda Tarkaanby claiming that Aslan is another name for Tash, a bloodthirsty deity worshipped by the Calormenes.
 Those who question Shift's words are invited into a large stable where "Tashlan" is said to reside, only to be stealthily murdered by one of Rishda's men.

 King Tirian, a descendant of King Caspian X, is warned by Roonwit the Centaur that strange and evil things are happening to Narnia and that the stars portend ominous developments.
 Tirian and his friend Jewel the Unicorn hear word of the death of the Dryads and rashly set out to confront the danger, instructing Roonwit to gather a small army to join them.
 Finding two Calormenes abusing a Narnian Talking Horse, Tirian and Jewel kill them both in a blind rage.
 Ashamed, they give themselves up to "Aslan".

-Awaiting judgment, Tirian recognizes the farce that Shift has fabricated in league with Rishda and the talking cat Ginger.
+Awaiting judgment, Tirian recognises the farce that Shift has fabricated in league with Rishda and the talking cat Ginger.
 When he accuses Shift of lying, Tirian is tied to a tree for the night to face judgment the following morning.
 While the woodland creatures are sympathetic to his suffering, they cannot bring themselves to defy "Aslan".

 Tirian calls upon Aslan for help, and sees High King Peter and several others in a vision.
 He asks them to come to his aid.
 Shortly afterwards Eustace Scrubb and Jill Pole arrive in Narnia from Earth.
 They relate that Peter and Edmund Pevensie went to London to dig up the magic rings from the old house of Professor Kirke (mentioned in the previous story) in hopes that Jill and Eustace can use them to get to Narnia.
 But feeling a shock in their railway carriage on Earth, Eustace and Jill find themselves in Narnia without ever seeing the rings.
 Tirian gives Eustace and Jill a warm welcome.